affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.9.13 =
+* Improvement: Optimized the template path system.
+* Fix: Fixed a bug for the related product images in universal mode.
+* Fix: Fixed Travis tests.
+* Fix: Fixed some translations.

 = 0.9.12 =
 New: Added a start to the addons menu item.
 New: Added universal box image gallery controls.